lzim/teampsd/.github/ISSUE_TEMPLATE/data-bug-report.md

 ---
+name: Click raw to copy the code text below.
+about: Click the link to create a new issue for the data splashpage and data user interface https://github.com/lzim/teampsd/issues/new.
+bitle: Edit the details to create a report that will help us improve mtl.how/data and the data UI.
+labels: bug
+assignees: holbrooa
+---

+---
 Step 1: Click raw to copy the code text below.
 Step 2: Click the link to create a new issue for the data splashpage and data user interface https://github.com/lzim/teampsd/issues/new.
 Step 3: Edit the details to create a report that will help us improve mtl.how/data and the data UI.
 labels: bug
 assignees: holbrooa
 ---
 **Describe the bug**
 A clear and concise description of what the bug is.